"Her songs rumble with emotion." NY Times

 Her first release since 2014’s EP “Where You Go”, “Sometimes a Woman is King”, is nine tracks (eight originals and one cover) that deliver listeners into different scenes, whether it’s the gripping and dark sensual rush of “Irene” that lives in a chromatic dangerous microcosm that underscores the addiction of a toxic love or the earthy verses of “We Are All Made of Stars” that evolve into a hypnotic, lush trip in the choruses.

 “Art is humanity and I feel such gratitude for my music.
 It is how I find connection and is my outlet to process life’s ups and downs.” - which is exemplified in Amy’s song “Run Baby” - a very personal song that Amy wrote about saying goodbye to her mother when she was dying.
 The heart-breaking track is honest and vulnerable with a burn-in-you-brain type chorus that leans Americana with organ and jangling guitars and is a striking juxtaposition to the powerful and inspirited “Down to the Sound” which is coated in emotional intensity that showcases Amy’s vocal prowess and songwriting smarts.
 “All is Love” is an opulent and haunting piano driven ballad themed on the “love is love” movement that was written to stand with love in the face of hate.
 Sentimental melodies resound throughout the song with a disarming bridge and a heart-swelling chorus.
 “Lovelight” shines with luminous vocals and has a catchy counterpoint on the choruses with hooky guitar riffs, while “Lifeline” is contemplative and captures the isolation and adaptability we have all faced in order to survive in our turbulent and pandemic-world.
-Amy wraps of the collection of tunes with an inventive and sparse rendition of Burt Bacharach's 'What the World Needs Now" that highlights her crystalline vocals and touching performance.
+In this collection of tunes Amy performs a transformative and sparse rendition of Bruce Springsteen's "Dancing in the Dark" that highlights her crystalline vocals and touching take on this classic song.

 With new material ready to make its entrance onto the indie scene, Amy Atchley is restless with life’s challenges and gifts.
 Grieving the recent loss of both of her parents, raising two teen girls in the middle of a pandemic, working on social/ environmental impact projects, and creating music; Amy finds steady ground in trying to make the world a better place through her passions.
 In the midst of a beautiful chaos, one thing’s for sure: listeners who join her musical journey are in for an alluring transcendence into the art and dreamscape of Amy Atchley.